Best Practices & Guidelines

 vpath.as_unvirtual().

-- StrictPath for file uploads to shared storage β reject attacks at the security boundary
+- StrictPath for file uploads to shared storage — admin panels, CMS assets, single-tenant apps where all users share one boundary

 The key: use StrictPath to detect attacks in production; use VirtualPath to contain behavior in research/analysis scenarios.